A Survey of Deep Learning for Complex Speech Spectrograms: Introduction

 In recent years, deep learning has brought remarkable advancements to speech signal processing.
 A substantial body of research in this field relies on short-time Fourier transform (STFT) representations, which provide detailed time-frequency analyses of speech signals.
 The STFT representations are inherently complex-valued and can be represented in either Cartesian or polar coordinate systems, resulting in real-imaginary or magnitude-phase spectrograms, respectively.

-Among these representations, early studies predominantly focused on the magnitude spectrogram, for several key reasons.
-First, magnitude spectrograms exhibit well-defined structural properties, which facilitate effective feature extraction in deep neural network (DNN)-based approaches.
+Among these representations, early studies focused predominantly on the magnitude spectrogram for several key reasons.
+First, magnitude spectrograms exhibit well-defined structural properties and facilitate effective feature extraction in deep neural network (DNN)-based approaches.
 Second, magnitude spectrograms have played a significant role in conventional speech signal processing, leading mordern DNN-based approaches to naturally inherit this focus.
 In contrast, phase spectrograms have received comparatively less attention, primarily due to the challenges associated with their modeling.
 These difficulties stem from the inherent properties of phase spectrograms, including the lack of well-defined structure, the issue of phase wrapping, and a high sensitivity to temporal shifts in the waveform.
 Besides, there has been skepticism regarding the significance of phase spectrograms.
-Early studies, such as \cite{phase_unimportance_ephraim_1984} and \cite{phase_unimportance_dequanwang_1982}, argued that phase spectrograms are not essential, thereby supporting on magnitude-only speech processing approaches.
+Early studies, such as \cite{phase_unimportance_ephraim_1984} and \cite{phase_unimportance_dequanwang_1982}, argued that phase spectrograms are not essential in speech processing.
 However, subsequent research has led to a reassessment of this view.
-For example, \cite{phase_importance_paliwal_2011} demonstrated that enhancing phase information can improve perceptual quality, even when the corresponding magnitude spectrogram is corrupted.
-Moreover, \cite{intro_phase_important_jonathen_2011signal} showed that when a magnitude spectrogram and an irrelevant phase spectrogram are transformed back to the time domain, the resulting audio waveform can significantly exceed expectations.
-These findings underscore the critical role of phase information in speech signal processing and have spurred growing interest in incorporating phase modeling into modern approaches.
+For example, \cite{phase_importance_paliwal_2011} demonstrated that enhancing phase information can improve perceptual quality.
+Moreover, \cite{intro_phase_important_jonathen_2011signal} showed that combining a magnitude spectrogram with an irrelevant phase yields an unexpected audio waveform.
+These findings underscore the critical role of phase information and have spurred growing interest in incorporating phase modeling into modern approaches.
+Moreover, reconstruction of waveforms from estimated magnitude spectrograms commonly relies on classical algorithms such as Griffin–Lim or on neural vocoders, both of which are prone to introducing additional distortion.
+This further highlights the limitations of magnitude-only approaches and emphasizes the significance of complex spectrogram processing.